 BU policies and due diligence processes for slavery and human trafficking

 BU implemented Anti-Slavery and Human Trafficking Policy and Procedures in 2016 to reflect its commitment to acting ethically and with integrity in all of its business relationships and to implementing and enforcing effective systems and controls to ensure slavery and human trafficking are not taking place in its supply chains.
-During 2016/2017 no concerns were raised under the Procedures and BU will continue to publicise them to staff during 2017/2018.
+The Policy and Procedures were reviewed and approved again in November 2017.
+During 2017 /2018 no concerns were raised under the Procedures and BU will continue to publicise them to staff during 2018/2019.

-As part of BU’s initiative to identify risk it has in place systems to assess and mitigate potential risk areas in its supply chains, such as using the DEFRA Sustainable Procurement Prioritisation Tool.
+As part of BU’s initiative to identify risk it has in place systems to assess and mitigate potential risk areas in its supply chains, such as such as using the “Life Cycle Analysis” Tool which is an agreed BU operational procedure under its 15014001 standard.
 BU also procures goods and services via consortium frameworks such as the Crown Commercial Service (CCS) and through its membership of the Southern Universities Procurement Consortium (SUPC) which is a membership-based buying organisation for universities and further education colleges.
-BU is also a member of Electronics Watch (which assists public sector buyers to meet their responsibility to protect the labour rights of workers in their global electronics supply chains).

 Supplier adherence to BU’s values